FEATURED

 Bhutan has the highest population of the White-bellied Heron, 28 individuals have been reported from Bhutan and Bhutan is also one of the population winter destinations for the Black-necked Cranes.

-On this tour, apart from the White-bellied Heron and Black-necked Cranes, you will also likely some of the Wintering migrants including Wallcreeper and Thrushes.
-Forktails, Ducks, Waders, and residents species such as rare and most sought-after species like Ward’ Trogon, Himalayan Monal, Blood Pheasant, Ibisbill, and Yellow-rumped Honeyguide.
+On this tour, apart from the White-bellied Heron and Black-necked Cranes, you will also likely see some of the Wintering migrants, including Wallcreeper and Thrushes.
+Forktails, Ducks, Waders, and resident species such as rare and most sought-after species like Ward’ Trogon, Himalayan Monal, Blood Pheasant, Ibisbill, and Yellow-rumped Honeyguide.
 All in all, we will show you over 170 birds on this tour.
-Other highlights include the visit to some of the ancient beautiful fortress and the temple
+Other highlights include the visit to some of the ancient, beautiful fortresses and the temple

-Other highlights include a visit to Bhutan’s most scenic icon and a most important destination for pilgrimages Taktsang Monastery (Tiger’s Nest), the most beautiful and impressive Punakha Dzong, and Regal and imposing Paro Rimpung Dzong
+Other highlights include a visit to Bhutan’s most scenic icon and a most important destination for pilgrimages, Taktsang Monastery (Tiger’s Nest), the most beautiful and impressive Punakha Dzong, and the Regal and imposing Paro Rimpung Dzong

 Experts on this Trip